Andrew Tackett: UFC BJJ career

 After signing with UFC Brazilian Jiu-Jitsu (UFC BJJ), Tackett competed on UFC BJJ: Road to the Title.
-In the quarterfinal, he defeated Aaron Wilson by rear-naked choke in the first round.
+In the quarterfinal, he defeated Aaron Wilson by rear naked choke in the first round.
 In the semi-final, he defeated Jason Nolf via rear-naked choke to setup a finals matchup against Andy Varela to crown the first ever UFC BJJ Welterweight Champion.

 UFC BJJ Welterweight Championship

 Tackett faced Varela at the UFC Apex in the co-main event of UFC BJJ 1 on June 25, 2025.
 He won the match via a rear naked choke submission in the first round capturing the inaugural UFC BJJ Welterweight Championship.

 Tackett defended his title for the first time against Renato Canuto in the main event of UFC BJJ 2 on July 31, 2025.
 He won the match by D'Arce choke in the first round to become the first champion in UFC BJJ history to successfully defend his title.

+Tackett faced Elijah Dorsey in the main event of UFC BJJ 4 on December 11, 2025.
+He successfully defended his title for the second consecutive time after submitting Dorsey via heel hook in the first round.